All Saints Episcopal Church, Waveland (Jensen Beach, Florida): Old section

 The old section runs from Dixie Highway, S.R.
 707, west up the hill to the church property.
 Upright markers range from plain wooden ones (which are no longer legible) to elaborate granite and marble ones.

 New section

-The much larger new section abuts both the old section and the church property on their north sides and runs from Dixie Highway up and over the hill to the Florida East Coast Railway tracks.
+The much larger new section abuts both the old section and the church property on their north sides, and runs from Dixie Highway up and over the hill to the Florida East Coast Railway tracks.
 Until recently, it was a lawn area and only allowed stone or bronze markers which are flush with the ground.
-Several upright markers have been permitted recently in this area.
+Several upright markers have now been permitted in this area.

 Mausoleums, cremation section and Serenity Gardens

-Since the land, in both the old and new sections, that lies between the foot of the hill and Dixie Highway is too low for standard in-ground burials, it is now being used for three mausoleums, a cremation section and the new Serenity Gardens, which is also for cremated remains.
+Since the land, in both the old and new sections, that lies between the foot of the hill and Dixie Highway is too low for standard in-ground burials, it is now used for three mausoleums, a cremation section and the new Serenity Gardens, which is also for cremated remains.